mrklein/openfoam-os-x/README.md

 Patches for OpenFOAM compilation on OS X. Detailed installation instructions can be found in [wiki](https://github.com/mrklein/openfoam-os-x/wiki).

+## September 5, 2015

+Updated patches for 2.3.x and 2.4.x versions.
+This time decided not to be too invasive, so ended up with 50k patches (with stats).
+There were 3 general types of modifications:

+1. OS X specifics in OSspecis folder.
+These are again has two types: additions of certain OS X headers (like sys/time.h in clockTime.H) and reimplementation of functionality (like chunks in printStack.C, POSIX.C, and sigFpe.H)
+2. Clang's cpp does not fully support "traditional mode", so it does not understand continuations after comments.
+There were two variants: remove these comments or install traditional cpp.
+Chosen the first variant.
+3. Warnings.
+First type comes from OpenFOAM's desire to take address of the reference and the other one comes from third party software (updated CGAL).
+   First problem could be solved by -Wno-... flag, yet I have chosen reinterpret_cast way.
+The second problem is solved by conditional compilation and pragmas.

+Cause these patches were "fresh start", finally paid attention to and implemented SetNaN functionality; simplified sigFpe code; implemented dlLoaded function.
+Also printStack.C was a little bit revised to contract HOME and PWD in library file names (in previous version HOME and PWD paths was replaced only in resolved source files).

+And since most of the corrections are in old files, hope creation of patches for new versions will become much easier.

 ## July 31, 2015

 Added patch for OpenFOAM-dev (commit 40310a5).
 Though this time patch is less